 Currently only the employees having assigned a variable remuneration, follow a regular interview with their hierarchical responsible about performance achieved, targets for the next financial exercises and career development opportunities.
 That comprises not only sales representatives and top management, but also a part of the back office employees.
-It is our aim to develop for 2019 a statistic system in this area, making us able to monitor that this topic evolves in the right direction.
+We have been working during 2019 on a proposal on how to support the local managers on their appraisal interviews and it will be deployed during 2020.